 So, there are many ways to secure Microsoft 365 data owing to multiple security facilities provided by Microsoft.

 One more secure way for free backup Microsoft 365 data it to take backups in a secure format.
 We provide you the best option in the form of an efficient third-party tool to perform this.
-Try Kernel Office 365 backup tool to backup all your Microsoft 365 user mailboxes, public folders, shared mailboxes, archive mailboxes, and Microsoft 35 groups to Outlook PST file, and that too selectively.
+Try Kernel Export Office 365 to PST tool export Office 365 user mailboxes, public folders, shared mailboxes, archive mailboxes, and Microsoft 35 groups to Outlook PST file, and that too selectively.
 It provides certain filters to backup only the crucial data.
 This is one of the best tools for Microsoft 365 data backup!